Skip to content

 Le Creuset Bread Oven Review: Signature Cast Iron

-But there are important things you should know about this bread oven ($290) before you decide to buy it, such as what it’s made of (cast iron and enamel), its baking capacity (1.75 quarts), its temperature rating (500 degrees F), and more.
+But there are essential things you should know about this bread oven ($290) before you decide to buy it, such as what it’s made of (cast iron and enamel), its baking capacity (1.75 quarts), its temperature rating (500 degrees F), and more.

 In this guide, we’re highlighting the key specifications of the Le Creuset bread oven and how its features can benefit you or cause you problems in the kitchen.